 Yellowed leaves can signal overwatering or lack of nutrients.
 Modify your fertilization and watering schedule as appropriate.

-Leaves that Droop
+Leaves that droop

 Browning Leaves Tips